traveltechdeluxe/ash-rbac/README.md

 rbac do
   role :user do
     fields [:fields, :user, :can, :see]
-    actions [:actions, :the, :user, :can :use] end end
+    actions [:actions, :user, :can :use] end end
 ```